timm088/nzbget-docker-alpine/README.md

 # About

-This repository contains artifacts for building a Couchpotato Docker Image on Alpine Linux.
+This repository contains artifacts for building a Nzbget Docker Image on Alpine Linux.

 It is kept as minimal as possible and uses volumes.